jorisvandenbossche/course-python-geospatial/notebooks/case-argo-sea-floats.md

 An improved version of the salinity profile of the previous exercise uses the `pressure` data instead of the levels, plotting the pressure-salinity relationship.
 In the current data representation the pressure is a data variable.
 However, it can also be interpreted as a coordinate, i.e. the depth of the measurement (see exercise on the relation between pressure and level.

 To create a salinity and temperature profile for each of the measurements in December 2012, convert the `pressure` variable to a coordinate instead of a data variable first.
-Prepare two subplots with Matplotlib to plot respectively the salinity and the temperature profile for each of the measurments in December 2012.
+Prepare two subplots with Matplotlib to plot respectively the salinity and the temperature profile for each of the measurements in December 2012.
 Use the pressure in the y-axis and make sure pressure increases from top to bottom of the graph.

 <details><summary>Hints</summary>